This Month's Cranium Crunches

-Each puzzle on a separate page
+Another option: Each puzzle on a separate page

-Dr. Rob's Monthly Cranium Crunches
+Dr. Rob's Cranium Crunches of the Month

 Dr. Rob Winningham, Psychology and Gerontology Professor at Western Oregon University and widely recognized expert on cognitive stimulation, is partnering with Activity Connection to bring you a monthly brain stimulation activity.
-Click on the video below to meet Dr. Rob and learn more about this special feature and other exciting opportunities coming in the very near future.

-This Month's Exercises
+This Month's Exercise